-As the adults are primed to dominate the e-bikes scene, parents and guardians who opt into this new lifestyle are creating an important impression on young children—that different modes of transportation exist, and e-bikes are one of them.
+Adults are primed to dominate the ebike scene, parents and guardians who opt into this new mode of transportation can impose an important impression on the next generation.
 Our environment informs the facts of life, especially for our little ones.
-Children who regularly engage with rigorous to moderate physical activities earlier on in their life are less likely to become obese and more likely to carry on a healthier life routine into their adulthood.
-Exposure to a world where e-bikes is a normalized mode of transportation can allow youth to habitualize a more sustainable approach to living as a result.
+Children who regularly engage with rigorous-to-moderate physical activity early in life are less likely to become obese and more likely to maintain a healthier lifestyle into adulthood.
+Exposure to a world where ebikes are a normalized mode of transportation can allow youth to habituate a more sustainable and healthy lifestyle.

 Optimizing a Healthy Life Regime:

-Electric assistance on bicycle pedals can help riders overcome their fitness hurdles, such as the inability to bike through steep hilly terrains.
-A study by the Biomedical Centre (BMC) Public Health shows how the additional electric boost from e-bikes can assist countries that have been dominated by cars in the last century transition to a more active life.
-Our most recent article, “Why You Should Buy an Electric Bike This Summer”, provides more in-depth information on how e-bike can help meet our physical quota.
+Ebikes can help riders overcome their fitness hurdles, such as the inability to bike on steep, hilly terrain.
+A study by the Biomedical Centre (BMC) Public Health shows how the additional electric boost from ebikes can assist populations that have been dominated by cars in the last century, transitioning to a more active lifestyle.
+Our most recent article, “Why You Should Buy an Electric Bike This Summer”, provides more in-depth information on how ebikes can help meet our physical quota.

-BMC Public Health also states that stress and lack of time are one of the main deterrents to why people do not engage with physical activities.
-However, e-bikes’ functions allow riders to overcome those hurdles as mentioned above, meaning we should expect an increase of physical engagement in the near future once the feature becomes the norm.
-While we have discussed more on the physical health benefits, we shouldn’t overshadow how this new way of biking can improve your mental health.
-Biking more will increase your likelihood to be outside, which not only help lower blood pressure, but also seasonal affective disorder (SAD), which affects 15% of Canadians, and various forms of stress.
+BMC Public Health also stated stress and lack of time are two of the main deterrents why people do not engage in physical activities.
+However, ebike functions allow riders to overcome those hurdles as mentioned above, meaning we should expect an increase in physical engagement once ebikes become normalized.

-Whether you are a parent, a cool aunt/uncle, a normal adult trying to get through their day, we are all facilitators to lifelong learning.
-E-bikes provides many possibilities to improve our overall happiness and life expectancy.
+Whether you are a parent, grandparent, a cool aunt/uncle, a normal adult trying to get through their day, we are all facilitators to lifelong learning.
+Ebikes provide many possibilities to improve our overall happiness and life expectancy.
 The big question is, when and how long will it take for our generation to reap its benefits?

 If you’re looking at buying an e-bike or a conversion kit, contact us and we’ll help you out.
-We offer free consultations of various e-bike solutions with a warranty on select bikes.
+We offer free consultations of various ebike solutions with a warranty on select ebikes.